UCSDTT/garnett-old/README.md

 3. Navigate to the application root directory, by typing `cd /vagrant`.
 4. In the terminal, type `node app.js`.
 5. View the application in your browser at [localhost:3000](http://localhost:3000/).
-*NOTE: if you get an error delete node_modules/ directory, run `npm install`. and try again.*
+*NOTE: If you get an error delete node_modules/ directory, run `npm install`. and try again.*